On This Day in History: July 7

-- Former U.S. Army soldier Micah Xavier Johnson shoots fourteen policemen during an anti-police protest in downtown Dallas, Texas, killing five of them.
+- Ex-US Army soldier Micah Xavier Johnson shoots fourteen policemen during an anti-police protest in downtown Dallas, Texas, killing five of them.
 He is subsequently killed by a robot-delivered bomb.

 - A De Havilland Otter air taxi crashes in Soldotna, Alaska, killing ten people.

 - At least 172 people are killed in a flash flood in the Krasnodar Krai region of Russia.

 - The first Live Earth benefit concert was held in 11 locations around the world.